kwerner72/mpv/DOCS/man/input.rst

     ``video-params/avg-pq-y``
         Average PQ luminance of a frame, as reported by peak detection (in PQ, 0-1)

+    ``video-params/min-pq-y``
+        Minimum PQ luminance of a frame, as reported by peak detection (in PQ, 0-1)

     When querying the property with the client API using ``MPV_FORMAT_NODE``, or with Lua ``mp.get_property_native``, this will return a mpv_node with the following contents: